upkie/upkie/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/upkie.svg)](https://anaconda.org/conda-forge/upkie)
 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)

-**Upkie** is a fully open source self-balancing wheeled biped robot.
+**Upkie** is an open source wheeled biped robot.
 It has wheels for balancing and legs to negotiate uneven terrains.
-Upkies are designed to be buildable at home using only tools and components ordered online, like mjbots actuators.
-You can develop in Python or C++, on Linux or macOS, then deploy your software to the robot's Raspberry Pi.
+Upkies are designed to be buildable using only tools and components ordered online, like mjbots actuators.
+You can develop in Python or C++, on Linux or macOS, then deploy your agent to the robot's Raspberry Pi.
+Here are some [videos](https://www.youtube.com/@upkie) of Upkies in action.

-This repository contains all the materials needed to build and animate an Upkie:
+This repository contains all the materials needed to build and control an Upkie:

 - Hardware:
     - [Bill of materials](https://github.com/upkie/upkie/wiki/Bill-of-materials)